What is a Site Manager

 It's inevitable that there will eventually be the occasional need for assistance (or requests to change / update content, or make changes the Site Manager is unable make) and we rely on Site Managers for this communication.
 In fact, per our policy, if we receive a support request from someone other than a Site Manager (or chair/director) we will forward the request to the Site Manager for approval before making any changes.

 To help us stay as organized as possible and respond to requests in a timely fashion we ask that all requests be submit through our online form.
-Using this email address will automatically open a web support ticket in our ticketing system which can be seen, and addressed, by anyone on the CLA Web Services team.
+Using this form will automatically open a web support ticket in our ticketing system which can be seen, and addressed, by anyone on the CLA Web Services team.
 This ensures that emails aren't lost in our work email inboxes or sent to someone who is on vacation or no longer working at CSU.